Skip to content

 Methodology

-The Department of Revenue’s transfer return data is an objective and relatively timely data source for measuring changes in agricultural land values over time.
+The Department of Revenue’s transfer return data is an objective, relatively timely source for measuring changes in agricultural land values over time.
 Towards the end of every year, the Wisconsin Agricultural Statistics Service posts a summary of agricultural land sales – both bare land and improved properties.
 The National Agricultural Statistics Service (NASS) uses the same transfer return data as this study.
 The delay in the publication of the summary document allows county assessors to collect and verify each parcel’s intended future use.
 This means that some of the parcels included in our analysis may later be eliminated from the NASS summary because they are no longer being used in production agriculture.

 Location is an important determinant of value.
 In addition to the state-wide averages, land prices are reported using NASS districts.
 The map below displays the borders of the various districts.